cnsuhao/engine1/docs/Markdown/Interface.md

 @anchor DataTracking
 ### Data Tracking

-%BioGears has the ability to write specifically requested data to a comma seperated text file as the engine advances time.
+The engine has the ability to write specifically requested data to a comma seperated text file as the engine advances time.
-These csv file are very helpful in debugging and ensuring %BioGears is modeling correctly.
+These csv file are very helpful in debugging and ensuring the engine is modeling correctly.
 How to utilize this functionality is demonstrated in all the HowTo files provided in the SDK.

 @code